2. MATERIAL ACCOUNTING POLICIES

 e.
 Property, Plant & Equipment

-In absence of requisite inputs, all tangible assets have been reported at the value net of depreciation.
+In absence of requisite inputs, all tangible assets have been reported at the historical cost since inception.

-Save as otherwise stated, depreciation is provided on a pro-rata basis on the Written Down Value method as per the Companies Act, 2013.
-In the absense of required input with regard to remaining useful life of the tangiable assets, the rate of depreciation has been kept unchanged.
+Save as otherwise stated, depreciation is provided on a pro-rata basis on the Written Down Value method.
+In the absense of required input with regard to remaining useful life of the tangible assets, the rate of depreciation has been kept unchanged and has been charged as follows:

 g.
 Inventories